-- Speed: result in less than 10 minutes vs. hours with traditional lab methods, or days if the samples must be shipped to external lab. - Economy: cost is only 10% of conventional lab methods taking into account equipment and personnel costs - Easy implementation: only 1 day training required - Scalability: no set up calibration required to operate
+- Speed: results in less than 10 minutes vs. hours with traditional lab methods, or days if the samples must be shipped to external lab. - Economy: cost is only 10% of conventional lab methods taking into account equipment and personnel costs - Easy implementation: only 1-day training required - Scalability: no set up calibration required to operate iCheck Vitamin E only requires a manual calibration if Standard falls outside the linear range by more than 10%